Monitoring

 Access metrics programmatically using the API:

-# Get real-time metrics stream
+# Get real-time metrics for an environment

 curl -H "Authorization: Bearer YOUR_TOKEN" \